 So I was sitting around last night watching the newest season of Master of None when I should have been figuring out what I was going to cook this week.
 But then inspiration hit when a character in the show made a joke about how bougie young women in NYC are obsessed with grain bowls.
 After my initial defensive, “Hey, grain bowls are delicious AND healthy!” my brain switched to, “Oh, I definitely need to make a grain bowl tomorrow.”
 So I spent the rest of the evening brainstorming about these Sweet Potato Grain Bowls with Green Tahini Sauce.

-So what is a grain bowl?
-It’s simply a salad that uses some type of cooked grain as the base instead of salad greens.
+A grain bowl is simply a salad that uses some type of cooked grain as the base instead of salad greens.
 They usually feature a variety of colors, textures, and flavors, which makes them super fun to eat and usually ends up offering a bunch of nutritional value in the process.
 The other great thing about grain bowls is that they’re perfect for meal prep, which is good because I seriously need to get back on track with my eating after traveling two out of the last three weeks.
 Ouch.

 Sweet Potato Grain Bowls with Green Tahini Sauce